The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Devices required to meet UDI requirements

-Medical devices and in vitro diagnostic (IVD) devices supplied in Australia will require a UDI, unless otherwise exempt.
-Compliance with UDI requirements will be according to the device classification.
+Medical devices and in vitro diagnostic (IVD) devices supplied in Australia require a UDI, unless otherwise exempt from these requirements.
+Compliance with UDI requirements is being phased in according to the risk classification of the device.

 Medical device classes